ankit95742/SOLID-technical_paper/README.md

 ## Single rensponsibility principle

-Single rensponsibity principle state that, **"a class shold have one, and only one, reason to change."**
+> Single rensponsibity principle state that, **"a class should have one, and only one, reason to change."**

 In other why we also say that each class should have one rensponsibility, one single purpose.This mean that a class will do only one job, which leads us to conclude it should have only one reason to change.This principle state that if we have two reasons to change for a class, we have to split the functionality into two classes.Each class will handle only one responsibility and if in the feature we need to make one change we are going to make it in a the class which handle it.